ravichugh/sketch-n-sketch/notes/icfp-tutorial-justin.md

 ## Saving

 Now let's save the file.
-Once the file is saved, we Sketch-n-Sketch automatically enables backup recovery for the file.
+Once the file is saved, Sketch-n-Sketch automatically enables backup recovery for the file.

 ## Exporting